medkhabt/medkhabt/README.md

 ### A life long student passionate about building stuff.

-- I’m currently working on my master thesis on level planar graph drawing.
+- I am currently working as a Devops working student at Cyan-IT.
-- I’m currently learning parallel programming in the university of Passau, more specifically about MPI and openMP
+- I am in the middle of my master thesis on level planar graph drawing.

 <hr>